miku/span/README.md

 screening of sources serialized as XML - making the process of mapping new data sources easier.

 Since about 2018 (0.1.211), the span tools have seen mostly small fixes and additions.
 Notable, since 2021, the previous scripts used to fetch daily metadata updates from [crossref](https://api.crossref.org) has been put into a standalone tool, `span-crossref-sync`, which merely adds some retry logic and consistent file naming to the API harvest.
+In 2024, `span-webhookd`, `span-check`, `span-review`, `span-tagger` are gone.

 ## Documentation